 d.
 Guided Meditation Needs Good Posture

-With guided meditation, you should maintain good balance which will help ensure that your body is in a comfortable and erect position for the process.
-Focus on keeping your back straight, which allows you to more easily expand your lungs for deeper breathes and more efficient and effective breaths.
+Maintain good balance.
+This will help ensure that your body is in a comfortable and erect position for the process.
+Focus on keeping your back straight.
+Thus, allowing you to more easily expand your lungs for deeper breathes, as wel as, more effective and efficient breaths.

-However, there are several different positions when discussing meditation.
 If seated, there are several positions you could take.
-Take a look at this article over at Yoga Journal, where they offer great advice when it comes to “Seven-Point Meditation Posture“.
+Take a look at this article at Yoga Journal, they offer great advice when it comes to “Seven-Point Meditation Posture“.
 This article will give you the in’s and out’s of seated meditation postures.

 Don’t limit yourself.
-If a seated position on your yoga mat, a yoga blanket, a chair or even a sofa, doesn’t interest you, try something different.
-There are even options of lying down, standing, or walking mediation positions.
+If a seated position on your mat, yoga blanket, chair or even a sofa, doesn’t interest you, try something different.
+There are even options of lying down, standing, or practicing walking mediation.

 II.
 Simple Directions: Guided Meditation